SLS Ph.D. Admissions Procedures

 Having an e-transcript sent in for you from from a US-based University? — Remember to have that sent to admis@msu.edu

-Official Transcripts in hard copy can be mailed to:
+Official Transcripts in hard copy are to be mailed directly to the MSU Office of Admissions at:

-If you have additional questions, you may contact the MSU Office of Admissions: https://admissions.msu.edu/
+If you have additional questions about sending in your transcript, ask the SLS Director of the SLS Program Coordinator, or you may contact the MSU Office of Admissions: https://admissions.msu.edu/